Black History Month 2020: Round Up of This Year’s Impact

 With the hashtag #MyRoots, TikTok showcased Black stories across their platform.
 From comedic skits to heart-wrenching accounts of real experiences, the hashtag results contains thousands of empowered Black creatives.
-TikTok dedicated its platform to “Black History, Black Present, Black Future”, starting with their own company structure and diversity.
+TikTok dedicated its platform to “Black History, Black Present, Black Future”, starting with its own company structure and diversity.

 Speaking on the matter, their Head of Global Business Marketing stated: